daemonza/blog/content/post/kubernetes_aws.md

 +++
 date = "2017-01-15T10:09:57+01:00"
-draft = false
+draft = draft
 title = "Kubernetes on AWS"

 +++
 In this post I will be explaining how I setup Kubernetes clusters on Amazon.

 I use kops (https://github.com/kubernetes/kops) to setup and manage my Kubernetes clusters.
-For my day job, I create multiple Kubernetes stacks often on Amazon and nothing, so far, comes close to how well kops works for me.
+For my day job, I create multiple Kubernetes stacks often on Amazon and nothing, so far, nothing comes close to how well kops works for me.
 I briefly flirted with kube-aws  (https://github.com/coreos/kube-aws) from CoreOS, and while it's a good tool, Kops just works better for me.
 Also there is something to be said for using a tool developed and used by the same guys that develop Kubernetes.